adrieljoshua/NaanMudhalvan_AdrielJoshuaJ_4002_LICET/README.md

-## VibeShift
+## MusicBox

-VibeShift is a web application which can be used to play music.
+MusicBox is a web application which can be used to play music.

-## About

-VibeShift is a
-- Web application
-- Music player
-- Developed using Django
-- Search for songs

 ## Tech Stack
+- HTML, CSS, Javascript
 - Django

 ## Installation

 1. Clone the repository
 2. Install the requirements
-3. Run the server
+3. Run the server (python manage.py runserver)

 ## Usage